Coronavirus Casts A Pall Over Cruise Industry At Height Of Booking Season

 China makes up a small, but growing segment of the $45 billion cruise industry, says Emily Flippen, a senior analyst with The Motley Fool.
 "This is a major setback," she says.

 Meanwhile, another cruise liner, Holland America's MS Westerdam, has been drifting around Asia, having been denied entry at five different ports, despite the fact it has no confirmed cases of the virus.
+The ship is now sailing for Cambodia, where the cruise will end Thursday, Holland America said Wednesday.

 Global Health